Call or Chat 24/7

 Punitive Damages

-Punitive damages are awarded as a punishment against the at-fault party when the evidence shows the injuries occurred because of the blatant disregard for the rights and safety of others.
+Punitive damages are awarded as a punishment against the at-fault party when the evidence shows the injuries occurred because of a “deliberate disregard for the rights or safety of others” (Minn.
+Stat. § 549.20).

 Laws Specific to Auto Accidents: